 • Timely

-Measurable means how many more leads, visitors or customers do we want.
-Provide a real number from your metrics and not one based out of thin
+Measurable means how many more leads, visitors, or customers we want.
+Provide a real number from your metrics and not one based on thin

 air.